Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Stratford High School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 3: CLOSING THE GAPS: By June 2025, Stratford High School will increase the percentage of academic achievement indicators on track to meet or exceed interim targets in the redesigned closing the gaps domain by 6 component points.
+Performance Objective 4: CLOSING THE GAPS: By June 2026, Stratford High School will increase the percentage of academic achievement indicators on track to meet or exceed interim targets in the closing the gaps domain by 5 component points.

 2023-24: 22 of 32 Academic Achievement Points Met; 68.8% Component Points